unoplatform/uno/README.md

 # What is the Uno Platform

 The Uno Platform (Pronounced 'Oono' or 'Ouno') is a Universal Windows Platform Bridge that allows UWP-based code (C# and XAML) to run on iOS, Android, and WebAssembly.
-It provides the full definitions of the UWP Windows 10 October 2018 Update (17763), and the implementation of a growing number of parts of the UWP API, such as **Windows.UI.Xaml**, to enable UWP applications to run on these platforms.
+It provides the full definitions of the UWP Windows 10 October 2018 Update (17763), and the implementation of a growing number of parts of the UWP API, such as **Windows.UI.Xaml**, to enable UWP applications to run on these platforms.Uno Platform is released under the Apache 2.0 license.

-Use the UWP tooling from Windows in [Visual Studio](https://www.visualstudio.com/), such as [XAML Edit and Continue](https://blogs.msdn.microsoft.com/visualstudio/2016/04/06/ui-development-made-easier-with-xaml-edit-continue/) and [C# Edit and Continue](https://docs.microsoft.com/en-us/visualstudio/debugger/how-to-use-edit-and-continue-csharp), build your application as much as possible on Windows, then validate that your application runs on iOS, Android and WebAssembly.
+Use the UWP tooling from Windows in [Visual Studio](https://www.visualstudio.com/), such as [XAML Edit and Continue](https://blogs.msdn.microsoft.com/visualstudio/2016/04/06/ui-development-made-easier-with-xaml-edit-continue/) and [C# Edit and Continue](https://docs.microsoft.com/en-us/visualstudio/debugger/how-to-use-edit-and-continue-csharp), build your application as much as possible on Windows, then validate that your application runs on iOS, Android and WebAssembly.An Edit and Continue web demonstration is also available on the software web page.
+Among other examples that demonstrate use of the platform, there is an example running a SQLite database store in a web browser in Web Assembly

 Visit [our documentation](doc/articles/intro.md) for more details.